nickmatsnev/ddd/snippets/reverse-a-positive-number.md

 ---
 title: Reverse a Positive Number
-date: 2019-02-18
+date: 2019-07-17
 languages: [C#]
-description: Write a function that receives the number x and prints it, “unfolding” its digits in the reverse order.
+description: Write a function to reverse a given number.
 ---

 ## Task

-Write a function that receives the number `x` and prints it, “unfolding” its digits in the reverse order.
+Write a function to reverse a given number.

 | Input | Output |
 | :---- | :----- |